percyfal/ratatosk/README.md

 * Have tasks talk to a central planner so task lists can be easily monitored via a web page

+* Have had weird problems with cutadapt.
+Using the '-o' flag should generate gzipped output.
+However, the job runner uses tmp files, which by default don't use 'gz'-suffix.
+A workaround for now is to add the suffix in CutadaptJobRunner.
+This works on Linux, but for some reason I can't get it to work on MacOSX.

 * Integrate with hadoop.
 This may be extremely easy: set the job runner for the JobTasks via the config file; by default, they use